 Now that I have your mind spinning your probably wondering how to you can prevent or help arthritis in any form.
 Of course, it is best to talk with your veterinarian doctor and ask them what natural ways you can help your horse/s.
 There are so many new studies coming out on herbal remedies and alternative therapies.

 Using naturally grown hay and food sources, are they organic or naturally grown without harmful pesticides and fertilizers help.
-Use supplements from natural sources if possible and see if there are alternatives to harmful injections or surgery, like our CDB equine cookie.
+Use supplements from natural sources if possible and see if there are alternatives to harmful injections or surgery, like our CDB equine disc.
 Some herbs we use in our herbal proprietary blend has shown to be good for stem cell regeneration and helps reduce inflammation on a noticeable scale.
-We have seen amazing results in horses using our product and many of the veterinarian doctors using them have seen great results as well.